 - You’ll also want to contact the Fuel and Measures Office at (404) 656-3605 during normal business hours.

 - Call the station where you purchased the gas.
 This could save someone else from getting bad gas.

 - Also contact the oil company that supplied the station with the gas.
 This will help narrow down where the contamination took place.

 - Have the mechanic document, in writing, that contaminated gas was the cause of your vehicle’s breakdown.
 It’s also a good idea to get a second mechanic’s opinion.

 - Save a sample of the gas for proof and testing.

 - Contact your insurance company.

-If You Were in an Accident, Contact a Personal Injury Attorney
+If You Were Injured, Contact a Personal Injury Attorney

 Contact us today for a free and comprehensive case evaluation.